PuckyEU/Assistant-OpenOnComputer/README.md

 # Hey Google, Open ...
 On My Computer
-<blockquote>Note that this guide is still in developement and might not have all of the steps neccesary.</blockquote>
+<blockquote>Note that this guide is still in development and might not have all the steps necessary.</blockquote>

 Guide on how to set up a Google Assistant command to open an application on your computer.